Slideshow image

 Be careful to follow every command I am giving you today, so that you may live and increase and may enter and possess the land that the LORD promised on oath to your forefathers.
 Remember how the LORD your God led you all the way in the desert these forty years, to humble you and to test you in order to know what was in your heart, whether or not you would keep his commands.
 He humbled you, causing you to hunger and then feeding you with manna, which neither you nor your fathers had known, to teach you that man does not live on bread alone but on every word that comes from the mouth of the LORD.

-In the corresponding part of the Central Section, Luke uses Jesus’ visit in the home of Martha and Mary to convey the need for sitting at the feet of Jesus over against the frenetic busyness of our modern lives.
+In the corresponding part of the Central Section, Luke uses Jesus’ visit to the home of Martha and Mary to convey the need to sit at the feet of Jesus in contrast to the frenetic busyness of our modern lives.
 Take a moment to read Luke 10:38-42 in this context.
+(See: “4 Elements That Will Hinder Active Listening.”)

-If you want a copy of an article that explores the parallel between Deuteronomy and Luke’s Central Section, send me an e-mail at jmacdonald@outreach.ca – I’ll send it to you.
+If you want a copy of an article exploring the parallel between Deuteronomy and Luke’s Central Section, email me at jmacdonald@outreach.ca, and I will send it to you.

 Jerusalem to heaven

 Jesus reaches Jerusalem (Luke 19:28-48).
 The conflict intensifies as he is arrested and crucified.
-Three days later – his opponents having done their worst – Jesus walks out of the tomb in the power of his resurrection.
+Three days later—his opponents having done their worst—Jesus walks out of the tomb in the power of his resurrection.

 But the story does not end there.